-Julia might as well be the last person anyone expected to get on TV.
+Julia is the last person anyone would expect to be on TV.
 She grew up in Silicon Valley, California, at the turn of the millennium when innovations in technology exploded.
-Within her neighborhood, the best fashion accessory was a perfect grade point average (not a pair of chic glasses, surprise!), which she rightfully had.
+Within her neighborhood, the best fashion accessory was a perfect grade point average (not a pair of chic glasses, surprise!), which she had.
 She left California to "enjoy" her college years in the freeeezing Upstate New York - drawing diagrams, solving differential equations, and looking into a microscope while wearing a hazmat suit - and then worked in manufacturing plants making aerospace and defense widgets.
-At the rebellious age of early 20's, she decided to be adventurous for once by becoming a huge rebel and not returning to the scientific laboratory.
+At the rebellious age of early 20's, she decided to be adventurous for once and kissed the scientific world goodbye.
 Her parents were mortified.